anas-ambri/anas-ambri.github.io/_posts/2014-03-18-i-dont-want-to-be-a-real-programmer.md

 Me?
 I am just gonna keep doing my thing: trying to squeeze as much code off those few hours.
 Plus, being a Real Programmer is overrated; apparently, the hottest new thing now is to [be Lean](http://en.wikipedia.org/wiki/Lean_software_development).

+PS: I know I am not supposed to tell you what to do, but, you know, you could always <a href="https://twitter.com/AnasAmbri">follow me on Twitter</a>